fruitbox12/NeuRacle/README.md

 Moreover, not every users will want aggregrated data.

 Eg: Bob operating a USX stable coin project and using aggregrated "XRD/USD last price" data feed to the system, let user exchange XRD/USX on the feeded data.
-However, most of the time, there is 1 particular exchange that have it's XRD/USD price lower than the aggregrated data, and unfortunately most of your user use that exchange, so they complain about the data's authenticity.
-Now Bob have to use that exchange source data instead.
+However, most of the time, there is 1 particular exchange that have it's XRD/USD price lower than the aggregrated data, and unfortunately most of Bob's user use that exchange, so they complain about the data's authenticity.
+Now Bob have to use that exchange data source instead.

 This won't just stay on crypto world, on real world too, different address, location, seller will provide different information.
 USA oil price will ofc different from Russia oil price.
 Pork from your locally will ofc different from the farm.

+Providers, sellers can also use NeuRacle service to feed their product's price data on-chain and sell NFT proof of owning the product on DeFi market when they **don't even need to know about their buyer**.
+The product can be any thing like real estate, gold, diamond, or even daily grocery,..

 Off-chain identity can also do data aggregration and ensure some degree of decentralization (Eg: Flux, SurpraOracle).
 User can also buy that data and make a data feeding request on NeuRacle.

-Providers, sellers can also use NeuRacle service to feed their product's price data on-chain and sell NFT proof of owning the product on DeFi market when they **don't even need to know about their buyer**.
-The product can be any thing like real estate, gold, diamond, or even daily grocery,..
+## Why don't just use those off-chain decentralized data.

+To feed any off-chain data, the oracle still need to rely on "a trusted bridge" or "a trusted medium", lead to a single point of failure, eg: [Ronin bridge](https://cointelegraph.com/news/the-aftermath-of-axie-infinity-s-650m-ronin-bridge-hack).
+However, NeuRacle use a large set of validators to ensure decentralized, trustless data feeding.

 For a simple showcase, this prototype will be un-sharded, that mean each validators will validate all datas at the same time (Not divided into validator sets to bring more scalability or divided into data sources to bring more security).
 Datas will also be validated (Reaching Consensus) in 1 round of voting.